smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

        1. Select **Authorization Code** for the "Grant Type"
        1. Select a user that has access to this application
        1. Type "**openid**" in the "Scopes" textbox.
 These scopes are required for SSO implementation in Solution Manager
        1. Click on "Preview Token" then click on the "token" tab to view the access token.
-Make sure the “group” and “email” claims are displayed
+Make sure the **“groups”** and **“opconid”** claims are displayed
        - ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-token-preview.png "Okta - Token Preview")
 1. Then click on the "Access Policies" tab